-The School of Graduate Studies offers 14 master’s, dual-degree, and multidisciplinary doctoral programs across our Newark and New Brunswick/Piscataway locations.
+The School of Graduate Studies offers 14 master’s, dual-degree, and multidisciplinary doctoral programs across our New Brunswick/Piscataway locations and our Newark Health Science Campus.
 Students interested in all aspects of the biomedical sciences will have the opportunity to study and undertake leading research with members of our internationally recognized faculty.

 Top-ranked graduate programs

 Rutgers’ graduate programs in the humanities, sciences, and social sciences are ranked among the best in the country.